MerlinMagic2018/Lightning-Cash/README.md

 		https://github.com/Lightningcash-dev/node-stratum-pool

-- Fast block target time of 1 minute !!
+- Fast POW / Hive block pair target time of 1 minute !!

-- Number of confirmations needed for a transaction : 6  ( so a transaction is confirmed on average in 6 minutes only !!! )
+- Number of confirmations needed for a transaction : 6  ( so a transaction is confirmed on average in 3 minutes only !!! )

 - Premine : 22 000 000 coins, barely above 1 % of max supply